 Autonomous Vehicles: Real-time data analysis for navigation and safety.

-IoT: Monitoring and controlling machinery in real-time.
+Industrial IoT: Monitoring and controlling machinery in real-time.

 Smart Cities: Immediate response to traffic and environmental sensors.